MarkusMaal/FlipnicSaveEditor/README.md

 # Creating hybrid saves

-You can transfer parts from one save to another creating so-called "hybrid" stages.
+You can transfer parts from one save to another creating so-called "hybrid" saves.
 First open the save file you want the specific section exported from.
 Then click on one of these menu options:

 ![Export menu](img/menu_export.png)